hoisie/web/README.md

 You can point your browser to http://localhost:9999/world .

-See http://www.godoc.org/github.com/hraban/web.go for a more detailed tutorial.
+See http://www.godoc.org/github.com/hraban/web for a tutorial.
+There are more example applications in the examples directory.